MicrosoftDocs/quantum-docs-pr/articles/quantum-concepts-5-MultipleQubits.md

 $$\psi\otimes \phi = \begin{bmatrix} 1/\sqrt{2} \\\\  0 \\\\  0 \\\\  1/\sqrt{2} \end{bmatrix}.$$

-Such a two-qubit state, which cannot be written as the tensor product of single-qubit states, is called an "entangled state"; the two qubits are said to be *entangled*.
+Such a two-qubit state, which cannot be written as the tensor product of single-qubit states, is called an ``entangled state''; the two qubits are said to be [*entangled*](https://en.wikipedia.org/wiki/Quantum_entanglement).
 Loosely speaking, because the quantum state cannot be thought of as a tensor product of single qubit states, the information that the state holds is not confined to either of the qubits individually.
 Rather, the information is stored non-locally in the correlations between the two states.
-This non-locality of information is one of the major distinguishing features of quantum computing over classical computing and is essential for a number of quantum protocols including quantum teleportation and quantum error correction.
+This non-locality of information is one of the major distinguishing features of quantum computing over classical computing and is essential for a number of quantum protocols including [quantum teleportation](https://github.com/Microsoft/Quantum/tree/master/Samples/Teleportation) and [quantum error correction](https://docs.microsoft.com/en-us/quantum/libraries/error-correction?view=qsharp-preview).

 ## Measuring Two-Qubit States ##
 Measuring two-qubit states is very similar to single-qubit measurements.
 Measuring the state